bigdataprocessor/bigdataprocessor1/README.md

 ## Use cases

-- Drift correction of a 2.4 TB data set in 10-30 minutes.
+- Computing the drift correction of a 2.4 TB data set in 10-30 minutes (that is excluding resaving the corrected data).

 ## Installation